 How are businesses feeling across the UK?

-Our Business Outlook Tracker regularly surveys business leaders across the country to understand their expectations and priorities.
-Here is what our December survey told us.
+Our Business Outlook Tracker regularly surveys business leaders across the country to understand their expectations and priorities for the future.
+Here is what our April survey told us.

 Dave Munton, Partner and Head of Markets and Clients